robertblackwell/fp_-parsing/paper/parsing_intro.md

 ## Abstract Syntax Tree

 Most of the parser we deal with will (on success) produce part of a structure called an `Abstract Syntax Tree`.
-This will be a binary tree that represents the portion of the tree that they have just parsed.
+This will be a binary tree that represents the portion of the expression that has just been parsed.

 Ideally we would define the tree in a manner that parallels the BNF definition of an expression.
 In Haskell Something like: